Non-Deictic Time II: Determiners

 前・先~

-The prefixes 前・先~ help create an array of very similar expressions.
-One major difference, though, is that whereas 前~ only creates non-deictic expressions (many of which are restricted to the written language), expressions made with 先~ are either deictic or non-deictic but never both and the distinction has to be learned on a case-by-case basis.
+The Sino-Japanese prefixes 前・先~ help create an array of very similar expressions.
+One major difference, though, is that whereas 前~ only creates non-deictic expressions (many of which are restricted to the written language), expressions made with 先~ are either deictic or non-deictic.

 Time前~先~Compare & Contrast

-Day前日先日Both are non-deictic, but 前日 = “the previous day,” whereas 先日 = “the other day.”
+Day前日先日前日 = “the previous day,” whereas 先日 = “the other day.”
+The former is non-deictic, while the latter is deictic.

 Week前週先週前週 is non-deictic, but 先週 is deictic.
 In formal contexts, 前週 may be used synonymously with 先週.